AMThermo/Triphasic_Equilibria/Water+1-Butanol+CPME/README.md

 ### Citing this work
 Please, if you use the notebooks or the experimental VLLE data compiled in this page cite the original work where they were built as:
 - *G. Alonso, M. Cartes, A. Mejía.
 Vapor-liquid-liquid equilibria for the water + 1-butanol + CPME mixture.
-Manuscript under preparation*
+Fluid Ph.
+Equilib.
+591 (2025) 114297*